Pumpkin Anatomy – Do you know the names of all the parts?

 Leaves – cooked pumpkin leaves are full of flavour and nutrients!
 These pumpkin leaves help shade the soil from bright sunlight in peak Summer.
 Wilted leaves also help you to know when your pumpkin needs more water.

-Stem – the stem is green initially and stays this color until the pumpkin is ripe; it then turns brown.
+Stem -you might also question what color is a pumpkin stem.
+Well the stem is green initially and stays this color until the pumpkin is ripe; it then turns brown.
+We all love to see brown pumpkin stems as it means our glorious fruit is ready to eat.
 The stem can be found attached to the vine, which is attached to the root.

 Tendrils – these are thin green structures on the vine.
 Their main purpose is to help support the vine and prevent it from falling down in windy weather.
 They can wind around fences to secure the vine.